bertjan/java-adsb-receiver/README.md

 ==================

 Simple ADS-B receiver in Java and JavaScript, using the Google Maps API.
-Depends on 'dump1090' by Salvatore Sanfilippo: antirez/dump1090.
+Depends on 'dump1090' by Salvatore Sanfilippo: https://github.com/antirez/dump1090.

 Background
 ---
 See the following presentation:
 * http://www.slideshare.net/BertJanSchrijver/jfall-2014-decoding-the-airspace-above-you-with-java-and-7-hardware

 Difference between the setup in the presentation and this project: this project depends on dump1090 as input source for the ADS-B data.

 Dependencies
 ---
-- Java 8
+- Java 8, maven 3
 - MongoDB
 - Running dump1090 client on the network
 - Compatible RTL-SDR device
-- Preferably: tailor-made ADS-B antenna connected to the RTL-SDR device
+- Preferably: tailor-made ADS-B antenna connected to the RTL-SDR device (see https://github.com/antirez/dump1090#antenna)

 RTL-SDR devices
 ---